ibnayumar/xfce4-sysmonitor-plugin/README.md

 <br>A lightweight, real-time system monitor and thermal controller for the XFCE desktop panel.

-This was a **personal project** written for my own Latitude 7490 laptop.
-It is not intended to be universal — built to keep my laptop's temperature under control while keeping an eye on system resources.
+This was a **personal project** written for my own laptop.
+It was not intended to be universal — built to keep my laptop's temperature under control while keeping an eye on system resources.

 ## Features